hiperwalk/hiperwalk/docs/documentation/hpc.rst

 HPC
 ===

-To configure which high-performance computing (HPC) platform is going to be used, issue the command :func:`hiperwalk.set_hpc`.
+To configure the high-performance computing (HPC) platform that will be used, issue the command :func:`hiperwalk.set_hpc`.
 All commands executed after :func:`hiperwalk.set_hpc` will use the specified platform.